adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/ios.md

 ```

 In this case, we don't have a service class to deal with - the iOS AppDelegate does all the work for us.
 The
-registration Id is stored in the AppDelegate once registered.
-Similar to the Android version, we make the template
+registration Id is stored in the AppDelegate once registered, but needs to be decoded (which is relatively
-we are using match what we are expecting within our push handler.
+simple).
+Similar to the Android version, we make the template we are using match what we are expecting within
+our push handler.

 ## Receiving a Notifications